Repointing Patio Cost

 patio being cleaned

-Sealing your patio is a great option for those wanting to ensure longevity with minimal effort and interference over the years.
-Coloured sealants are available for those wanting to change the aesthetic of their patio without the effort of changing the slabs, while invisible sealants are great for those wanting to protect their patio without altering the appearance.
+• Sealing — Sealing your patio is a great option to ensure long lasting results with minimal effort.
+Coloured sealants are available to change the aesthetic without the effort of changing the slabs, while invisible sealants are great for protecting your patio without altering the appearance.

-The action helps to bind the block paving together, stopping them from moving so much underfoot as the years go by.
-Weeds will also be kept at bay as a result, as any gaps will be filled in, preventing weed growth and sprouting.
+• Resanding — If you have a block-paving patio, you can choose to re-sand the surface to restore it to its previous appearance.
+This helps to bind the block paving together, stopping movement underfoot as the years go by.
+Weeds will also be kept at bay as any gaps will be filled in, preventing further growth.

 Removing Old Pointing: Considerations and Costs